FAQs

 • All rides are 1 token per person to ride.

-The Hook-A-Duck stall price was £4 a go.
+The Hook-A-Duck stall price is £4 a go.
 For that you win any prize on the stall - there are no catches - it is prize every time.

 Am I guaranteed a parking place in Matlock Bath?